-Data from the collection is published by the ABS in Schools, Australia (cat. no. 4221.0).
+Data from the collection is published by the ABS in Schools, Australia.
 Definitions of terms in this glossary are, for the most part, quoted or adapted from the Schools, Australia glossary and explanatory notes.

-Other major data sources for the National Report on Schooling in Australia 2019 and the National Report on Schooling data portal include the National Student Attendance Data collection (ACARA); the Survey of Education and Work (ABS); the Census of Population and Housing (ABS); Australian Demographic Statistics (ABS); the NSSC (finance) collection (states and territories); National Assessment Program (NAP) national reports (ACARA) and National VET Provider and National VET in Schools collections (National Centre for Vocational Education Research - NCVER).
+Other major data sources for the National Report on Schooling in Australia include the National Student Attendance Data Collection (ACARA); the Survey of Education and Work (ABS); the Census of Population and Housing (ABS); National, state and territory population (ABS); the NSSC (finance) collection (states and territories); NAP national reports (ACARA) and National VET Provider and National VET in Schools collections (NCVER).